danyaberezun/KEEPs/README.md

 * ${B, C} :> A => B :> A$
 * $A = {B, C} => A :> C, B :> A$

-# Detection of the unreachable code

-To detect unreachable code, or conditions that are unsatisfiable, we have to run the same inference algorithm and then check if the inferred constraints are satisfiable.

-The constraints are satisfiable if for each type parameter and temporal variable (representing a real type), there is at least one type satisfying all constraints.
-To check this, we have to run the following algorithm:

-1. Find all types that are the least common supertypes for all lowerbounds.
-2. Check that any of those types is a subtype of all upperbounds.

-If there is no such a type, then the constraints are unsatisfiable and condition is always false.

-The simple, but incomplete approximation of this property is to check whether all of the lowerbounds are subtypes of all of the upperbounds.

 # Changes to the type checking

 ## New type of statements